Name: Shea Nut Butter 100% Organic (Refined)

 It may help reduce scarring and the appearance of stretch marks and fine lines.

 Traditionally it has been used to bring relief to bee stings and insect bites as it may bring down the swelling these can cause.
 Due to its anti-inflammatory properties, it may help relieve the inflammation around painful joints affected by arthritis

-It can be used as a hair conditioner for curly or unruly hair, if you have fine hair, use only on the ends.
+It can be used as a hair conditioner for curly or unruly, processed and heat-treated hair, if you have fine hair, use only on the ends.